hodori0719/aniembed/README.md

 ## anime_download.ipynb, lists_download.ipynb

 To run either of these items, you need a MyAnimeList API authentication token, which has been omitted from the public releases of these Notebooks.
-There is an official (but poor, IMO) [documentation of the MAL RESTful API](https://myanimelist.net/apiconfig/references/api/v2).
+There is an official (but poor, IMO) [documentation of the MAL API](https://myanimelist.net/apiconfig/references/api/v2).

 *WARNING*: MAL has no officially documented call limit, but generally waiting 500-1000ms between calls should be fine.
-Any more will lead to a temporary ban.

-## anime_download.ipynb, lists_download.ipynb

-To run either of these items, you need a MyAnimeList API authentication token, which has been omitted from the public releases of these Notebooks.
-There is an official (but poor, IMO) [documentation of the MAL API](https://myanimelist.net/apiconfig/references/api/v2).

-Warning: MAL uses a RESTful API and has no officially documented call limit, but generally waiting 500-1000ms between calls should be fine.
 Any more will lead to a temporary ban.

 ## malscraper.py